 Approaching a reputable company or section of a company specialising in wills, estates and trusts is a much safer idea:

-If you or your beneficiaries have any queries or would like to make changes to the will, please contact Sanlam Trust on +27 21 947 5673 or email us.
+If you or your beneficiaries have any queries or would like to make changes to the will, please contact us.

-A high percentage of estates turn out to be insolvent and, despite having a will, your dependents are then left with nothing.
+A high percentage of estates turn out to be insolvent, with debts exceeding assets, and despite having a will, your dependents are then left with nothing.
 Even worse, dependents can be left with outstanding debts to repay.
-You can prevent this by ensuring that you have sufficient life cover so that your dependents can benefit from your will.
+We recommend that you contact one of our advisers to get a picture of exactly what cover will best suit your individual needs or get an online insurance quote.